 The Audit & Risk Committee meets at least twice a year with the Auditor.
 The Auditor provides a planning report in advance of the annual audit and a report on the annual report and financial statements.
 The Audit & Risk Committee questions and challenges the Auditor in respect of each of these reports.
 In addition, at least once a year, the Audit & Risk Committee discusses any aspect of the Auditor's work with the Auditor in the absence of the Manager.
 After each audit, the Audit & Risk Committee reviews the audit process and considers its effectiveness.
-The Committee also considers the results of the FRC's annual Audit Quality Reviews, and discusses the results with the auditor.
-BDO are invited to address the regulator's findings and recommendations.
+The Committee also considers the results of the FRC's annual Audit Quality Reviews, and discusses the regulator's findings and recommendations.